quicwg/base-drafts/draft-ietf-quic-transport.md

 The new path might not have the same ECN capability.
 Therefore, the endpoint verifies ECN capability as described in {{ecn}}.

-Receiving acknowledgments for data sent on the new path serves as proof of the peer's reachability from the new address.
-Note that since acknowledgments may be received on any path, return reachability on the new path is not established.
+To establish reachability on the new path, an endpoint initiates path validation ({{migrate-validate}}) on the new path.
+An endpoint MAY defer path validation until after a peer sends the next non-probing frame to its new address.

+Path validation is necessary verify that reachability of a peer on a new network path.
+Acknowledgments cannot be used for path validation as they contain insufficient entropy and might be spoofed.
 No method is provided to establish return reachability, as endpoints independently determine reachability on each direction of a path.
-To establish reachability on the new path, an endpoint MAY concurrently initiate path validation {{migrate-validate}} on the new path.
-An endpoint MAY defer path validation until after a peer sends the next non-probing frame to its new address.

 ## Responding to Connection Migration {#migration-response}